CarlosSanabriaM/vagrant-docker-training/README.md

 ### 3. Connect to the VM [host]

-This connection is done via ssh.
+This connection is done via SSH.

 ```bash
 vagrant ssh